OpenFn/ui-builder/README.md

 > that has multiple type definition files (despite only one used entrypoint)
 > hasn't been considered yet.

+## Blocks

+Blocks are UI components that represent AST nodes and can manipulate the editor code.

+Each block has a resolver and a components.

+### Resolvers

+In order to determine if a given Node in a tree should be rendered with a Block it's resolver is called - if the function returns something truthy then it will rendered.

+Blocks are considered on a 'first-wins' basis, that being in the list of possible candidates, the first one wins.

+> **NOTE** This may not be desirable in the future as ordering components may
+> become tricky as many components will share the same NodeType like `CallExpression`.

 ## Deployment

 Deploying libraries that use WebWorkers can be difficult, however when using